-That’s to say nothing of the performances we don’t get a full picture of with our list: Louie Anderson’s refusal to play Christine Baskets as anything other than straight deserves its own mention – he takes a role that could have been a source of the cheapest of laughs and turns it into something transcendent.
+That’s to say nothing of the performances we don’t get a full picture of with our list: Louie Anderson’s refusal to play Christine Baskets as a joke deserves its own mention – he takes a role that could have been a source of the cheapest of laughs and turns it into something transcendent.
 Claire Foy gives a masterclass of subtextual delivery on The Crown, mining her interpretation of Queen Elizabeth II to find a depth that’s quite frankly not supported by the writing, while The President Show’s Anthony Atamanuik brings a darkly funny version of our President’s id directly to the surface.

 As the way we watch television changes and grows, so does the meaning of what TV is and can be, freeing us to engage with it on new and exciting critical levels.
 Here’s hoping 2018 brings such versatile and genre-bending programming.

 Halt and Catch Fire

 Wrapping up its fourth and final season this fall, AMC’s series exploring the rise of computers and computer networking proved itself worthy of comparison to many other high-status character-driven prestige offerings, even if the average tv viewer never quite fully got on board.